 The base of UX design in healthcare that should be considered is that every industry has its own standards and familiar ways of going about things.
-Hence, conducting end user research and designing by adhering to those standards lowers risk of errors.
+Hence, conducting end-user research and designing by adhering to those standards lowers the risk of errors.

 Minimize the process

 A minimal process without hops and loops or multiple transitions ensures fewer steps and quicker results which is the need of the moment.
 A doctor performing surgery or treating a suffering patient would not want to cause any delay in the patient’s treatment and thus will always prefer software with a minimal process that delivers its main functionality seamlessly.